[Minor revision-posted 2/13/18 (replaces 4/14/16 edition)]

 6. Color of University Vehicles

-All Texas Tech University-owned vehicles (new and previously owned) are to be white in color.
+All Texas Tech University-owned vehicles (new and previously owned) must be white in color.
 Refer to OP 80.01, Painting University Vehicles and Equipment, for additional guidance.

 7. Titles and Insurance